 2. Cured/smoked hams and bacon with ground pork

-3. Fresh (Uncured) hams and bacon with breakfast sausage
+3. Fresh (Uncured) leg roasts and pork belly with breakfast sausage

-4. Fresh (Uncured) hams and bacon with ground pork
+4. Fresh (Uncured) leg roasts and pork belly with ground pork

 5. Custom order (available with whole orders only)

 The custom order is for customers who would like specialty cuts that are different from the list below.
 If you have questions or concerns about the curing process, you may find this blog posting helpful.

 - The breakfast sausage is now free of MSG, BHA, and BHT preservatives!
 We have also added a touch of Vermont maple sugar.
 We call it Maple Kissed Sage and it is delicious!